oznogon/gattaibushido-public/rules/05_coach.md

 Waves and Storms are primarily triggered by three events during play:

 * Crisis Path Steps (aka Omens)
-* Throwdown "Trigger" Actions (require discards of faces)
+* Throwdown "Trigger" Actions (require discards of faces or aces)
 * Some Threat actions